• Skip to main content

 Bangkok travel tips: toilets

-• We always found western-style toilets (sit-down) in the public bathrooms.
+- We always found Western-style toilets (sit-down) in the public bathrooms.
 In fact, I only saw one squat toilet during our visit.

-• Always carry toilet paper with you.
+- Always carry toilet paper with you.
 Many public bathrooms have large toilet paper rolls when you first enter the bathroom.
 Be sure to take what you will need, as there will be none in your stall.

 Bangkok packing tips

 We are avid proponents of packing light and bringing layers.
-Although, if Bangkok is your sole destination, you will need fewer warm options.
+However, if Bangkok is your sole destination, you will need fewer warm options.
 Bring plenty of t-shirts, shorts, sunscreen, insect repellent, and a solid pair of comfortable walking shoes.
-You will also need to cover arms and legs to enter the palace, so a wrap or sarong can be quite useful.
+You will also need to cover your arms and legs to enter the palace, so a wrap or sarong can be quite useful.

 Get a free copy of our packing list when you sign up for our newsletter.